 The FCA perceives that since the start of the COVID-pandemic there has been a rapid growth in the proportion of consumers holding high‑risk investments.
 In response, the FCA is planning a revamp of the financial promotion regime, and has recently released its consultation paper on the proposed changes.… Continue Reading

 The Financial Conduct Authority has published proposed guidance on the use by firms of compromises to manage their liabilities.
-Compromises include arrangements with creditors and/or shareholders, such as Schemes of Arrangement, Part 26A Restructuring Plans, and Creditors Voluntary Arrangements (CVAs).
-The Guidance is aimed at FCA-regulated firms that seek to limit their liabilities by using … Continue Reading
+Compromises include arrangements with creditors and/or shareholders, such as Schemes of Arrangement, Part 26A Restructuring Plans, and Creditors Voluntary Arrangements (CVAs).… Continue Reading

 The UK’s Financial Conduct Authority (FCA) is stepping up competition law enforcement in the financial sector, over which it has concurrent competition law enforcement powers alongside the Competition and Markets Authority (CMA).… Continue Reading